ecmendenhall/specljs-template/README.md

 You should see one failing spec.

-Filed are also created for Clojure code.
+Files are also created for Clojure code.
 You can check these with:

     lein spec

 ## License

-Copyright © 2013 Connor Mendenhall
-Copyright © 2014 Micah Martin
+Copyright © 2013 Connor Mendenhall, 2014 Micah Martin

 Distributed under the MIT License.